<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=342303822814161&amp;ev=PageView&amp;noscript=1">

 Developing and Implementing E-Learning aims to introduce you to the skills required to successfully develop and manage the implementation of e-learning projects and training programs.

-Being a Facilitatos of Learning
+Being a Facilitator of Learning

 During this course, you will have an opportunity to become familiar with strategies that will help you create an online course environment that is both engaging and inclusive.